 We give the American Standard Champion 4 a rating of 4.5 out of 5 stars.

-The American Standard Champion 4 will appeal to anyone who wants a clog-free toilet that’s easier to clean than most other brands, with a robust flushing system but reduced water use.
+The American Standard Champion 4 will appeal to anyone who wants a clog-free toilet that’s easier to clean than most other brands, with a robust flushing system and reduced water use.
 It’s an elongated toilet with a surface that inhibits the growth of mold and algae, and it has a more comfortable shape for the elderly and disabled because it provides more surface for the thighs.

 American Standard Champion 4 – A Quick Look

 One of the main selling points of the American Standard Champion 4 is its extra-wide 4-inch flush valve that provides plenty of room to evacuate waste, giving this model unprecedented flushing power.
 While we were reviewing this model, we could not clog it and are sure this model would suffer very few clogs while it’s in use.

 The American Standard Champion 4 puts a lot of emphasis on the environment and provides the consumer with a toilet that only uses 1.6 gallons of water per flush without sacrificing flushing power.
 Besides reducing your toilet’s environmental footprint, the reduced water usage will also cut your water bill helping the toilet pay for itself.

 The EverClean surface on the American Standard Champion 4 is a glaze that prevents contaminants from sticking to it, so it stays cleaner longer and is easier to wipe down.
 The surface is also very smooth and slippery, allowing waste materials to pass through the drainpipe easier.
 The American Standard Champion 4 glaze also has antimildew and antimicrobial properties, helping you keep the bathroom clean even when you can’t be there.

 The only downside to a glazed surface is that you can’t use bleach products, or it can destroy the surface.
 If you own an American Standard Champion 4, make sure you use a toilet cleanser free of bleach.